EpicGamer007/Conventions/README.md

 ## Java

-* Use the latest OpenJDK/AdoptOpenJDK LTS release of java (As of July 2021, Java 11.
-Switch to Java 17 expected to be released on September 2021)
+* Use the latest OpenJDK/Adoptium(Formerly AdoptOpenJDK) LTS release of java (As of September 2021, use OpenJDK/Adoptium JDK 17)
 * Use Eclipse/Intellij for Java.
-Stronger machines should prefer intellij for its modern features but an older pc should prefer eclipse because intellij is much more heavy
+Stronger machines should prefer intellij for its modern features but an older pc should prefer eclipse because intellij is much more heavy (However I am likely to use Eclipse because that is what I grew up with)
 * Use Maven over Gradle for build system

 ## ECMAScript (JavaScript) and NodeJS